ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Because the server withholds the response until capacity is available, a client can optimistically send requests without risking running into negative scoring situations or sub-optimal rate polling.

 A typical approach for the requesting side is to implement a timeout on the request that depends on the nature of the request and on connectivity parameters in general - for example when requesting blocks, a peer might choose to send a request to a second peer if the first peer does not respond within a reasonable time, and to reset the request to the first peer if the second peer responds faster.
-Clients may use past response perforance to reward fast peers when implementing peer scoring.
+Clients may use past response performance to reward fast peers when implementing peer scoring.

 A typical approach for the responding side is to implement a two-level token/leaky bucket with a per-peer limit and a global limit.
 The granularity of rate limiting may be based either on full requests or individual chunks with the latter being preferable.
 A token cost may be assigned to the request itself and separately each chunk in the response so as to remain protected both against large and frequent requests.